 We are continuing with our hands-free homing approach for some of our centres and branches across the UK depending on national and local restrictions.
 This is to ensure that we can continue to help home as many cats as possible at this time by matching them with their perfect family and also help to free up spaces in our centres for cats in need.Find out more about hands-free homing

-Our ability and capacity to take in cats varies across the UK due to limited employee and volunteer capacity in some places and national/local restrictions on permitted activity.
+Our ability and capacity to take in cats varies across the UK due to national/local restrictions on permitted activity.
+We may be able to arrange hands-free collection of your cat or allow you to drop them off to us by appointment.

 To find out about rehoming where you live please contact your nearest Cats Protection branch or centre.